Frequently asked questions about Roihu

 The goal is to have similar module support as in Puhti and Mahti, with some necessary changes in e.g. version numbers of some supported applications and modules.
 Some modules will change names, for example pytorch → python-pytorch.

-A list of installed software is not yet available in the documentation, but will be added at Roihu's general availability.
+A list of installed software is available in the application section in the documentation.

-There will be some changes in the available partition names and the corresponding hardware.
-You can already see the available partitions and the corresponding limits in the work in progress documentation for Roihu.
+You can see the available partitions and the corresponding limits in the Slurm partition documentation for Roihu.

-18. Will Roihu have a longrun partition?
-What will be the maximum runtime?
+21. Does Roihu have a longrun partition?
+What is the maximum runtime?

-There will be a longrun partition on Roihu.
-The maximum time for a job in the Roihu longrun partition will be 10 days.
+There is a longrun partition on Roihu.
+The maximum time for a job in the Roihu longrun partition is 10 days.
 The small partition for partial or single nodes has a time limit of 72 hours.

 Please send email to CSC Service Desk.
 We are happy to help!